rinneackerman/Saloni-s-FPGA-Project/USER FRNDLY GUIDE.md

            4. attach photo (NOT MANDATORY)

              --> if using github on PC/DESKTOP , copy the image and paste it in your file.

-               (it may appear as url while editing.After edit image will be displayed.ALsO USE "JPG" or "PNG" as the only
+       (it may appear as url while editing.After edit image will be displayed.ALsO USE "JPG" or "PNG" as the only extensions)

-   extensions)

        🟡please use github on web since github app on mobile has limit editing and access options.

 6) Repeat STEP 3  for every entry you commit.

 7) While commiting the changes, a option for "COMMIT MESSAGE "will be displayed.

-    KINDLY ADD MESSAGE which is meaningful and short.

-   for example : "updated this file" OR "made changes"
+       KINDLY ADD MESSAGE which is meaningful and short. for example : "updated this file" OR "made changes"

-9) YOU CAN ALSO CREATE SUCH FILES FOR STORING IMAGES, i.e circuit diagram, step-to-step guide of project,code and even
+9) YOU CAN ALSO CREATE SUCH FILES FOR STORING IMAGES

-   report.(outside of log file)
+         i.e circuit diagram, step-to-step guide of project,code and even report.(outside of log file)
          KEEP EVERYTHING ORGANISED AND MESS-FRESS!

 11) ⚠️DONT FORGET TO COMMIT CHANGES FOR EVeRY CHANGE/EDIT YOU DO TO A FILE.

 12) 🟢 HOW TO SHARE URL TO RESPECTIVE GUIDE 🟢

         1. Go to <> CODE tab

         2. Click on green button named as <>CODE

         3. select Local

         4. Select HTTPS

         5. Copy the URL of your repository and share it Professor via Whatsapp.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🏵️FOR GUIDES: